Celshade/WaitTime/README.md

 Welcome to WaitTime!

 WaitTime is a program built to automate the process of parsing specific KPI data from an Excel workbook.
-This Excel file contains weekly oven schedules - each tab representing its own week, and each cell representing one hour.
-WaitTime parses these spreadsheets and outputs the various KPIs in a simplified format.
+This Excel file contains a weekly schedule template - each worksheet represents its own week, and each cell represents one hour.
+WaitTime parses these worksheets and outputs the total counts for each type of delay that occurred in a simplified format.

 **\*\*Disclaimer\*\*** \
 This project was built for parsing very specific data which is organized in